UCLeuvenLimburg/midi-project-student/docs/implementation/01-io/05-read-variable-length-integer.md

 You will need to find a way to determine whether the most significant bit of a byte is set.

-* You can either rely on bitwise operators. `&` is your friend.
+* You can rely on bitwise operators. `&` is your friend.
 * You can ask yourself the question what it means for a byte's value to have its most significant bit set.
+  What is the difference in value between `0b1000'0000` and `0b0000'0000`?